 To test your water chemistry for ammonia, nitrite, nitrate, and PH, you need a liquid water test kit.
 (Paper strip kits are not accurate at all.)

 For saltwater aquariums, you need a different test kit called API Saltwater master kit.

-For detailed information on nitrogen cycle, please read Fishless Nitrogen Cycling.
+For detailed information on the aquarium nitrogen cycle, please read Aquarium Nitrogen Cycle and Fishless Cycling.

-Lets hope more novice fish keepers do things right, so there will be fewer fish die in home aquariums.
+Let us hope more novice fish keepers do things right, so there will be less fish die in home aquariums.